Mama June Shannon’s Daughter Anna Cardwell Says She Is Working At Walmart

 “That would get old.
 Your poor thang [sic].
 Be careful and stay safe,” chimed in a fourth commenter.

-A few people asked Anna if she ever got recognized while working at her job, she didn’t respond to their questions.
+A few people asked Anna if she ever got recognized while working at her job but she didn’t respond to their questions.

 According to Hollywood Life, this employment reveal comes weeks after Cardwell debuted her stunning new figure on her Instagram.
 The reality star recently underwent several plastic surgery procedures, including a breast lift that changed her from a B cup to a 36D cup.
 Anna previously thanked Dr. Michael K. Obeng for performing the work.
 She told an interviewer that she was hoping to make her boyfriend Eldridge Toney happy by getting the surgery.

 Along with her boob job, Cardwell also received $30,000 veneers, installed by Dr. Aamir Wahab.
-Her makeover also included blond hair and makeup tricks.
+Her makeover also included blond hair and makeup.
 She paid more than $47,400 for all of the work involved.
 Her sister, Jessica Shannon, also had extensive work done.